ethanrhume/wwcdch/README.md

 - Washington Tracking Network

-After cleaning and compiling all data, exploratory analyses were conducted to begin identifying outliers in terms of overrepresented diseases, sociodemographic disparities, or spatial effects.
+After cleaning and compiling all data, exploratory analyses were conducted to begin identifying associations in terms of overrepresented diseases, sociodemographic disparities, or spatial effects.
+Trends were calculated for each condition and stratified by sex, race/ethnicity, and age.

 ### Acknowledgements

 Much thanks to the epidemiology staff at Walla Walla County Dept. of Community Health for supplying the data and oversight for this project.
-Thank you to the UW Student Epidemiology Action Leaders program for making this work possible.
+Thank you to the UW Student Epidemic Action Leaders program for making this work possible.

 <div align = "center">
   <a href = "https://dch.wwcowa.gov/">